GimelStudio/Gimel-Studio/README.md

 # Installing from source

 Please see the building from source documentation <a href="https://gimel-studio.readthedocs.io/en/latest/install.html#building-from-source">here</a>.
+Please open a [Github Issue](https://github.com/Correct-Syntax/Gimel-Studio/issues/new/choose) if you have problems building from source.

 # Building the documentation from source